mre/endler.dev/content/2017/professional-programming/index.md

 +++
 title="Being a Professional Programmer" date=2017-05-18
+[taxonomies]
+tags=["culture", "dev"]
 +++

 When I was around 12, I set myself the goal to become a professional programmer.
 I can tell, because at this time I made the conscious decision to use my right hand to control the mouse &mdash; even though I'm left-handed.

 My reasoning was, that if I ever had to help out a colleague with a computer problem I sure did not want to move her mouse to the other side before getting started.
 That would be awkward.
 (Of course I did not foresee the advent of the wireless mouse...
 As a matter of fact, I still use the right hand out of habit.)

 One thing I always wanted to know is how a typical workday of a programmer looked like.